PSPDFKit/awesome-nutrient/web/Signing/SigningDemoVanillaJS/README.md

 # Signing Demo - VanillaJS

-This proof of concept (POC) demonstrates a signing demo using PSPDFKit.
+This proof of concept (POC) demonstrates a signing demo using Nutrient Web SDK.
 Admin can select the signee from the context menu of the sign field.

 ## Usage